AviralMi/Suvidha-Epics/README.md

 The fact that labourers still are not comfortable with using apps and websites and even some labourers so not own a phone can be a limitation.

 ### Roadmap Overview:
-  1. 1st week of october - Setting up basic project and creating tasks
+  1. 1st week of November - Setting up basic project and creating tasks
-  2. October to December - Features implementation
+  2. November to January - Features implementation
-  3. December to January - Improvements
+  3. January to April - Improvements
-  4. January to February - Adding some new features and testing
+  4. April to May - Adding some new features and testing

 ### Approximate count of contributors required:
   8-12